rahulearn2019/msvsdpim/README.md

 ![Screenshot from 2023-02-10 21-50-00](https://user-images.githubusercontent.com/50217106/218151584-66d05733-377c-4f2b-8a13-4b265daf8527.png)

 Now we need to use our pre-layout spice witht he post-layout parasitics netlist and perform spice simulations.
+- Step I
+Paste the pre-layout netlist of inverter testbench into the magic generated inverter spice netlist

 Post Layout Delay 1.0551 - 1.02765 = 0.02745